 If you were born in April, your birthstone is the hardest gemstone there is.
 Diamonds have long been revered throughout the world for their exquisite beauty and purity, although they can actually be found in a variety of colors due to various impurities in their chemical structure.
 They are also the traditional stone for engagement rings.

 The brilliant green of emerald signifies a May birthday.
-These stones are also very hard, earning values of up to 8 on the Mohs Hardness Scale.
+These stones are also very hard, earning values of 7.5 on the Mohs Hardness Scale.
 They have appeared in significant places many times throughout history and have been mined in locations as widespread as Egypt, Colombia and India.

 Those with June birthdays have the choice of pearls, moonstone or alexandrite for their birthstone jewelry.
 Moonstones are actually a combination of orthoclase and albite, which when fused, separate into very thin layers.
 That property is what gives the moonstone its distinctive and opaque appearance, like solidified moonbeams.
 Alexandrite is available in a variety of different colors including yellow, pink, raspberry red, and green.